 What is pinkeye?

 Pinkeye (conjunctivitis) is an infection that affects the covering of the eyeball and the inside of the eyelid.
-Usually caused by a virus, it can also be caused by bacteria.
-Sometimes there are other causes.
-These include allergies, exposure to chemicals or other irritants, injury or too much rubbing.
+While it is usually caused by a virus, it can also be caused by bacteria.

 What are the symptoms?

 - Children with pinkeye will complain of a scratchy feeling in their eyes.

 - Lots of tearing.

 - The whites of the eyes are pink or red.
 The eyelid may also be slightly swollen.